How did you first become aware of this problem regarding the scarcity of published graphic design material?

 Warren Taylor, at Monash University, has told me that students are using the site, that if they are studying design history they can access work that is local.
-The issue is, there isn't much depth - Re:collection doesn't offer anything more than pretty pictures, and I can't really refer people on to anything else - there was one substantial publication on the history of Australian Graphic Design done in the early 80s -not much since.
-But in recent years, we have been beginning to see exhibitions of designers of that period, and I know from when I have had young people in the studio, that they are interested, which is great.
+The issue is, there isn't much depth.
+Re:collection doesn't offer anything more than pretty pictures and I can't really refer people on to anything else.
+There was one substantial publication on the history of Australian graphic design done in the early 80s but not much since.
+In recent years, we have begun to see exhibitions of designers of that period and I know from when I have had young people in the studio, that they are interested, which is great.
 There appears to be enough people around who want to know more.

 Yes - but I don't want to overplay it, it's just a start, a prompt.

 And it's had great feedback, but I wish it was much more.
-Of course you always do...
-I remember reading on a blog somewhere, I was referred to as a 'design historian'.
-I think Re:collection had been up for 5 minutes, and I thought - Wow, that really shows how little there is out there, if people think I have that much knowledge!
+Of course you always do` I have been referred to as a 'design historian' on a blog somewhere.
+I think Re:collection had been up for 5 minutes and I thought: Wow, that really shows how little there is out there, if people think I have that much knowledge!
 But some of these old timers are in their 80s, and tragically when they go, their work is lost.
-It's these physical objects that we need to get hold of, but there isn't anywhere - perhaps apart from the Powerhouse in Sydney - where we can put them.
+It's these physical objects that we need to get hold of, but there isn't anywhere, perhaps apart from the Powerhouse in Sydney, where we can put them.

 And I have huge admiration for Warren, he seems able to do almost anything.
 The Narrows is an absolute jewel.

 While everything is influencing design, there just isn't much depth to it.
 The internet can be such a great tool, and books too - but it just makes the work artificial.
-Last year I received an email that our work had been featured on a blog called the Trend List, where images of graphic design are collected and saved under tags reflecting trends, like "centred", "slash", "asymmetrical" - I think that website is an indication of where we are at.
-I guess my fear is that a student can go to that website and pick how they want something to look, and it's been laid out for them perfectly, but they don't follow, or understand, the thread.
-Of where it comes from, of the similar work done 40 years beforehand.
-But for the future of design - the most interesting designers I have met recently seem to be coming from an art background, not from graphic design courses.
-Graphic design courses meet the needs of the industry, but people who are coming from other backgrounds see things differently, and their work reflects that.
+Last year I received an email that our work had been featured on a blog called The Trend List, where images of graphic design are collected and saved under tags reflecting trends, like 'centred', 'slash', 'asymmetrical' - I think that website is an indication of where we are at.
+I guess my fear is that a student can go to that website and pick how they want something to look, and it's been laid out for them perfectly, but they don't follow or understand the thread.
+Where it comes from and the similar work done 40 years beforehand.
+But for the future of design, the most interesting designers I have met recently seem to be coming from an art background, not from graphic design courses.
+Graphic design courses meet the needs of the industry, but people who are coming from other backgrounds see things differently and their work reflects that.